alexandzors/things/docs/grafana.md

 - Once Grafana is running navigate to it using your browser.
 If you didn't edit any settings in the grafana.ini it should be http://ip:3000.
 The login should be admin/admin.

+> If you get a permissions error while Grafana is starting. run `chmod 777` against your Grafana directory.

 ## Setting up the Grafana dashboard

 Now that we have Grafana, Influxdb, and Varken running we can now get the dashboard setup.